 Health and Safety Updates

 There are a number of simple things people can do to limit the spread.
 Hand washing with soap and water or hand sanitizers and covering your cough are effective at reducing spread.
-If you do become ill, STAY HOME.
+If anyone does become ill, STAYING HOME IS BEST.

 FDA Approves New Topical Drug for Head Lice